Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 | `EventPosition.fromOffset(value)`              | `{ offset: value }`      |
 | `EventPosition.fromSequenceNumber(value)`      | `{ sequenceNumber: value }`|
 | `EventPosition.fromEnqueuedTime(value)`        | `{ enqueuedOn: value }`  |

+### Handling errors

+- In v2, the `name` property on an error of class `MessagingError` was used to reflect the different error types like `InternalServerError`, `ServiceUnavailableError`, `OperationTimeoutError` etc. In v5, the `name` property will always have the value "MessagingError".
+The new `code` property will contain the different error types instead.
+- In v2, network related system errors with `code` ENOTFOUND, ECONNREFUSED were passed to the user after getting converted to a `MessagingError` with custom names.
+In v5, such errors will retain their `code`.
+- In v2, when receiving events, after calling the user-provided error callback, the `receive()` method would stop receiving events and the user was expected to call it again.
+In v5, after calling the user-provided error callback, the `subscribe()` method will resume receiving events from the last checkpointed position.

 ## Migration samples